the best perfumes

 -

-A great perfume from each fragrance family gives you maximum flexibility in style and expression.
+Having one great perfume from each fragrance family gives you maximum flexibility in style and expression.

 -